How Paz de Cristo empowers lives in the East valley

 PlumbSmart Supports Paz de Cristo

 Charitable giving is part of the American way, yet up to 70% of Americans say they would give even more if they knew their donations were going to help those most in need.
-Community based charities like Paz de Cristo in Mesa, Arizona make this possible, and it is why PlumbSmart puts its full support behind this amazing organization and everything they do to help Arizonans most in need, every hour of every day.
+Community-based charities like Paz de Cristo in Mesa, Apache Junction, Gilbert, and Scottsdale, AZ make this possible, and it is why PlumbSmart Plumbing Heating and Air puts its full support behind this amazing organization and everything they do to help Arizonans most in need, every hour of every day.

 Paz de Cristo averages over 7000 visits each month.
 Their evening meal service and food box distribution provides more than 50,000 meals every month to the homeless, the unemployed, the working poor and senior citizens.
 Paz De Cristo also serves as a mail station for the homeless, a resource for clothing, shoes, hygiene products, baby care items, bus passes for medical appointments and job interviews, showers, haircuts and gift cards for prescriptions.

 Your Arizona Tax Credits Help the Poor and Homeless

 Put your Arizona Taxes to good use at no cost to you!
 The State of Arizona has doubled the credit available when giving to qualified organizations that help the working poor.
 Get up to $800 in dollar-for-dollar Arizona State Tax Credits when you donate to Paz de Cristo.
 You do not have to itemize to take this credit, and you can take it in addition to the foster care and school credits.
 Read more about their mission at Paz de Cristo and make a donation today.
 Contact us if you have any questions!

 Paz de Cristo believes everyone is a child of God and deserves to be treated with dignity and respect.

 To Feed, Clothe, and Empower those in need in the East Valley of the Phoenix area.